 Click/tap the section titles below to see the information for each area.
 You can also go to the L.A.
 County Department of Public Health's dashboard for their official counts.

 *L.A.
-County Department of Public Health reports that the California State Prison has had cumulative 49 cases amongst staff members and 127 cases amongst inmates.
+County Department of Public Health reports that the California State Prison has had cases amongst staff members and inmates.
 Some or all of these cases may be included in Lancaster's case count depending on what city the individual listed as their residency on their lab slip.

-- 33 new death since the last update
+- 91 new deaths since the last update

 At this time, Mayor Parris is directing all Lancaster community members to wear a face covering while in public.
-Upon adoption, Lancaster will be the first city via ordinance to require individuals to wear a proper face covering, which shields their mouth and nose, while in public places.
 The City is not requiring a specific type of mask and certainly does not want to take away from medical professionals who will need medical-grade masks.
 We are simply requiring that your nose and mouth be covered; whether it’s with a homemade mask, a bandana, or a piece of fabric that acts as a physical barrier between your mouth and nose and the immediate environment around you.
-The proposed ordinance was approved April 3.
+The proposed ordinance was approved April 3, 2020.

 This is a short list of links to L.A.
 County's COVID-19 actions, orders and resources.

 - Los Angeles County "Safe At Home" Order